Server Message Block (SMB)

 TrueNAS uses Samba to share pools using Microsoft’s SMB protocol.
-SMB is built into the Windows and macOS operating systems and most Linux and BSD systems pre-install an SMB client in order to provide support for the SMB protocol.
+SMB is built into the Windows and macOS operating systems and most Linux and BSD systems pre-install an SMB client to provide support for the SMB protocol.

 The SMB protocol supports many different types of configuration scenarios, ranging from the simple to complex.
 The complexity of the scenario depends upon the types and versions of the client operating systems that will connect to the share, whether the network has a Windows server, and whether Active Directory is being used.
 Depending on the authentication requirements, it might be necessary to create or import users and groups.

 Samba supports server-side copy of files on the same share with clients from Windows 8 and higher.
 Copying between two different shares is not server-side.
 Windows 7 clients support server-side copying with Robocopy.

 SMB Tips and Tricks shows helpful hints for configuring and managing SMB networking.